Bodice: Today

-Bodices survive into modern times in the traditional or revived folk dress of many European countries, as in the case of the Austrian dirndl and Scottish highland dancers' Aboyne dress.
-They are also commonly seen today at gatherings celebrating archaic European customs, such as Oktoberfest festivals, Society for Creative Anachronism events, and Renaissance Fairs.
+Bodices survive into modern times in the traditional or revived folk dress of many European countries, as in the case of the German/Austrian dirndl and Scottish highland dancers' Aboyne dress.
+They are also commonly seen today at gatherings celebrating archaic European customs, such as Oktoberfest, Society for Creative Anachronism events, and Renaissance Fairs.
+Some Asian cultures also feature bodices, including the Indian choli, Chinese dudou, Vietnamese yếm and Indonesian kemben.

-Modern variants include the halter bodice and the Indian choli.